Be the Change you want to see

 - Peer support groups and consultations (5-11.2022) including mastermind groups, coaching, and mentorship.

-- “The Change we became” Seminar (15-18.09.2022, Poznań, Poland) – summing up the experience from the practice phase, consolidating research results, learning how to communicate the measurement outcomes to a wider audience through numbers and storytelling.
+- “The Change we became” Seminar (15-18.09.2022, Poznań, Poland) – summing up the experience from the practice phase, consolidating research results, and learning how to communicate the measurement outcomes to a wider audience through numbers and storytelling.

 - Practical Guide to Impact Measurement in International Mobility Activities (10-11.2022) – publishing an electronic publication that will give practical and easy-to-comprehend advice on how to measure and communicate the impact of workcamps and other non-formal education activities.